Why CET Vietnam:

 You choose your courses from 3-credit elective options in Vietnamese Language, Development Studies, and Public Health, combined with a 2-credit internship component, to meet the recommended 8 credits.

 Your internship consists of class and placement components that add up to a minimum of 100 hours total for 2 credits.

-You take this 3-credit core course, taught in English:
+You can these 3-credit core courses, taught in English:

 You are placed into one of these 3-credit courses:

 - HC/LANG 150 Elementary High Vietnamese

 - HC/LANG 200 Intermediate Vietnamese

 Are you a heritage learner?
 We can accommodate you!
 Language classes can be tailored to meet the specific needs of Vietnamese language heritage speakers.

 In Vietnam, you delve into topics that are relevant to all emerging nations—environmental degradation, public health infrastructure, inclusive development, the consequences of colonialism, the effects of traditional gender roles.
 Study these issues in the classroom, then see them firsthand during field-based components.
 Talk about them with your local roommate.
 Intern for organizations that do the work of trying to solve them.
 What questions will guide your exploration of Vietnam?

 You’ll share a room and bathroom with a local roommate at the CET program house in District 1—the heart of Ho Chi Minh City.
 The program house is your home in the big city, filled with classmates and other local roommates to chat with or share a meal.
 Your neighborhood is largely residential, with many local families around.
 And within a 5-minute walk, you can find everything you need—24-hour convenience stores, smoothie shops, small restaurants, pharmacies, and supermarkets.